RetroDECK/ES-DE/CONTRIBUTING.md

 * Different button graphics and names applied depending on controller type (Xbox, PlayStation and SNES style)
 * Web proxy support for the scraper
 * Support for pre-defined alternative emulators and cores (configured in es_systems.cfg)
+* Bulk metadata editor
 * Add GLM library dependency for matrix and vector operations, decommissioning the built-in functions
+* Shader support for the OpenGL ES renderer
 * Add to Linux repositories, BSD ports collections etc.

 #### v1.3